How to Cook Steak

 New York Strip:

 The New York Strip is probably one of the best selling cuts of beef in the US.
 It is the marbled large end of the short loin.
-It is sometimes called the Kansas City Strip, or a Shell Steak.
+It is sometimes called the Kansas City Strip, or Shell Steaks.

 The Porterhouse is cut from the ribs 6-12.
 It is a combination of the New York Strip and the Filet.
 It is the King of Steaks for anyone who loves meat!